Mukad3/vvsfs/README.md

 - Removing directories: Removing directories will be done by unlinking the inode and the dentry in the *vvsfs_rmdir* function.
 The vvsfs_rmdir function is registered in the *dir_inode_operations* as rmdir.

+- Creating directories: Creating directories is done by the *vvsfs_mkdir* directory which is merely calling the *vvsfs_mknod* function/
+*vvsfs_mkdir* is also registered in vvsfs_dir_inode_operations as rmdir.

 -